Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-Be aware we are now able to remove the dependency on the `service.time` module and by this making the `TitlePanel` and `ContentPanel` easier to test as dependencies are now injected.
+Be aware that we are now able to remove the dependency on the `service.time` module and by this making the `TitlePanel` and `ContentPanel` easier to test as dependencies are now injected instead of directly implemented inside.

-By this we effectively push the singleton usage on level up.
-Normally it is expected after several of these pushes you will reach a level where several child components suddenly depend on the same information injected from the singleton.
-To effectively predict how many levels you need to push up this dependency we would need to identify the node which creates the child nodes using the singleton.
-If we reach that point there is no need for a singleton and we can convert the singleton into an instance of even eliminate it all together.
+By doing this, we effectively push the singleton usage one level up.
+Normally, it is expected after several commits until we reach a level where several child components suddenly depend on the same information injected from the singleton.
+To effectively predict how many levels you need to push this dependency up, we would need to identify the node which creates the child nodes using the singleton.
+If we reach that point, there is no need for a singleton and we can convert the singleton into an instance of even eliminate it all together.

 ### Recipe: Eliminate singletons